ffernandolima/data-table-plus/README.md

         // Bulk Insert time spent:
         //	- About 1 minute retrieving the primary key values
-        //	- About 5 seconds whitout retrieving the primary key values
+        //	- About 5 seconds without retrieving the primary key values

         // Batch Update time spent:
         //	- About 50 seconds updating 1 000 000 of rows